projecthamster/xfce4-hamster-plugin/README.md

 3. Push to your branch - `git push origin my_branch`
 4. Submit a [Pull Request](https://github.com/projecthamster/xfce4-hamster-plugin/pulls) with your branch
 5. That's it!

+Patches are most welcome, especially translations.
+I'd like to thank the following translators:
+- Pavel Borecki
+- Sergey Panasenko
+- Nicolas Reynolds
+- fauno